 Sean Condon, Executive Direct with Megaphone, states “…to many, our vendors are still invisible – people walk by them without really seeing them or understanding what they’re doing.
 That’s part of what we hope to accomplish with the app – to help people understand not only where Megaphone vendors are located, but what they are doing”.

 Media has dramatically changed with the evolution of social media and online apps that can provide up-to-date news instantly from a touch of a finger.
 This growing trend has changed the way consumers access information and local news.
+Marketers and businesses find new ways to reach their target market, either via traditional channels or via experiential methods like brand tours, pop up shop,s and glass trucks.
 “Street papers like Megaphone have an old school model – this is how newspapers were sold from the start” states Condon. “…Megaphone needs to maintain this model because the social interaction within the urban landscape between people of different classes is an important as the transaction itself…”

 Using technology to encourage face-to-face interactions with the Megaphone vendors is an important feature that illustrates how the urban landscape can provide a forum for communities of varying social classes to connect and share information with one another.

 The impact that Megaphone has on the urban form of Vancouver, both physical and social, made me think of a quote from Jane Jacobs in her book, The Death and Life of Great American Cities (1961):